flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 a `ChangeNotifier` to its descendants.
 It comes from the `provider` package.

-We already know where to put `ChangeNotifierProvider`: above the widgets that will need to access it.
+We already know where to put `ChangeNotifierProvider`: above the widgets that need to access it.
 In the case of `CartModel`, that means somewhere above both `MyCart` and `MyCatalog`.

 You don't want to place `ChangeNotifierProvider` higher than necessary